Skip to main content

 To report income, follow the steps below:

-Navigate to the Life & Income > Basic Information TQ section on the left side and click Yes next to the statement I have ownership in a corporation, partnership or trust.
+2. Navigate to the Life & Income > Income Sources TQ sections and select Yes for the statement: I have ownership in a corporation, partnership or trust.

 Changes in ownership of a foreign trust if children are removed as beneficiaries